iits-consulting/otc-infrastructure-charts-template/README.md

 Talk with your teammates and/or your tutor about it.
 Try to find the best way to implement it.

 1. Setup a RDS database
    - How would you create a RDS?
+Is there maybe a repository/website which can help you with that?
    - How would you initialize the database with users,tables... ?
    - How can you avoid to work with IPs?
 Think about the thing that you need to set inside the microservice the private ip everytime.

-2. Try to deploy a third party helm chart like bitnami-kafka
+2. Try to deploy a third party helm chart like keycloak
-- Attention !!! only secured and hardened images are allowed to run inside our cluster the container could fail because of maybe root access is required
-- Which steps need to be done to make thirdparty helm images secure?
-- How would you develop a pipeline to sign you images and verify all images inside kubernetes are signed with a specific key?
+   - You need to everytime think about topics like this:
+      - Do i need forward-auth?
+      - Do i need persistence?
+If yes where do i store my data ? file-storage or databases?
+      - How can configure Keycloak?
+No we will not do it manually !

-3. Try to deploy your own nextcloud
+3. Try to deploy a prometheus-stack
+   - You need to everytime think about topics like this:
+      - Do i need forward-auth?
-   - Where do i store my data?
-What kind of persistent storage should i choose?
+      - Do i need persistence?
+If yes where do i store my data ? file-storage or databases?
-   - How do i backup my data?
+      - How can configure Keycloak?
+No we will not do it manually !

-4. Try to deploy a prometheus-stack
+4. Try to deploy a third party helm chart like elastic-stack
+   - You need to everytime think about topics like this:
+      - Do i need forward-auth?
+      - Do i need persistence?
+If yes where do i store my data ? file-storage or databases?
+      - How can configure Keycloak?
+No we will not do it manually !

+5. Security
+   - Take a look at kyverno and think about how to add more security to your cluster
+   - Which steps need to be done to make thirdparty helm images secure? (hint take a look at iits charts)

 ## The End